Human Resources (HR) Role In Making Performance Management Work Or Fail

 The Human Resources Department (HR) is often responsible for the administration of performance management and appraisal systems.
 So, how can they actually contribute to making them work, and thus contribute to increasing productivity?
 That's what this section is about.
 An essential read for any human resources staff, managers and employees who often puzzle at the actions of human resources.

-Note: Much of thehe content of this section is based on a chapter in Performance Management 2/E (Briefcase Books Series) due out in October, 2011.
+Note: Much of thehe content of this section is based on a chapter in Performance Management 2/E (Briefcase Books Series)

 - Why Is The HR department usually in charge of defining and administering performance management and appraisal systems?